 Editor's note: RAN WG's feedback is expected as decision input info for the leave procedure (NAS-triggered leaving, and/or AS-triggered leaving).
 Once the leave procedure is decided, the details about the resume procedure will be concluded.

-- UE may provide information to the network in the leaving procedure regarding MT data/signalling handling in the CN.
-The details of this information and of the MT data/signalling handling in the network (with or without assistance info) are FFS.
+- UE may provide assistance information to the network in the leaving procedure regarding MT data/signalling handling in the CN.
+The assistance information may include the following:

+- An indication that the UE is leaving for a “short duration”.

+- An indication that the UE would like to be paged for “voice” service only.

 Editor's note: Whether this information preferences for MT service delivery indication using non-3GPP access is FFS.